Elizabeth Russell

 Research interests:

-Dr. Elizabeth Russell is an Associate Professor in the Department of Psychology and is Director of the Trent Centre for Aging & Society and Director of the new Master’s in Interdisciplinary Aging Studies MA program.
-She teaches courses in the psychology of aging and qualitative research methods and supervises undergraduate and graduate students studying rural aging.
-Her research takes a collaborative, interdisciplinary, and community-based approach to studying diverse aging topics focused within rural communities, including the sustainability of rural age-friendly community programs, how teaching psychology of aging courses can reduce ageism, and housing alternatives for older adults.
+Dr. Elizabeth Russell is an Associate Professor in the Department of Psychology.
+She is a past Director of the Trent Centre on Aging & Society and created and supervises students in the MA in Interdisciplinary Aging Studies graduate program.
+She teaches courses on the Psychology of Aging, Qualitative Research Methods, and Knowledge Mobilization, and she supervises undergraduate and graduate students studying (primarily) rural aging and intergenerational connections.
+Dr. Russell created a novel Intergenerational Psychology of Aging course, which will run again in Winter, 2026 (in PSYC 3550H).
+Her research takes a collaborative, interdisciplinary, and community-based approach to studying diverse aging topics focused within rural communities, including the sustainability of rural age-friendly community programs, intergenerational connections, and housing alternatives for older adults.
 Dr. Russell was selected as an inaugural Trent University 2022 Early Career Researcher Award recipient, and as a co-primary investigator of the Rural Aging Research Program, the impact of her collaborative research was recognized with the awarding of the inaugural Trent University Research Impact Award in 2021.
 In 2023, Elizabeth was awarded a Trent Teaching Fellowship and Trent’s prestigious Symons Award for Excellence in Teaching.
 Her career goal is to support the development of an Intergenerational Trent University.

 For detailed information on Elizabeth’s research program, please visit: https://www.trentu.ca/ruralaging